pynat/mkr_coin/README.md

 ![Cross-Validation MSE Heatmap for Decision Tree](images/cross_validation_mse_vs_max_depth__dt.png)

 Key observations:
-For min_samples_leaf, higher values (13-15) yield better results with MSE ~12.9, depth has minimal impact (MSE stable across depths) except for min_samples_leaf=1 hich shows significant deterioration at depth=4 (MSE spikes to ~34).
+* Higher values for min_samples_leaf (13-15) yield better results, with MSE around 12.9
+* max_depth has minimal impact, with stable MSE across depths, except for min_samples_leaf=1, where a significant deterioration occurs at depth=4 (MSE spikes to ~34)
-Optimal configuration found: max_depth=4, min_samples_leaf=13, achieving MSE=12.9.
-This suggests the model benefits from higher leaf sample restrictions to prevent overfitting.
+* Optimal Configuration: max_depth=4, min_samples_leaf=13, achieving an MSE of 12.9
+* Interpretation: The model benefits from higher leaf sample restrictions, preventing overfitting

 ## Random Forest (RF)

 ![MSE vs Number of Trees for Different Minimum Sample Leafs Random Forest](images/mse_vs_num_trees_diff_min_samples_rf.png)
-Key observation:
+Key observations:
-The best number of trees (n_estimators): 180, achieving an MSE of ~2900.731.
-The best max_depth: 10, striking a balance between underfitting (depth=5) and overfitting (depth=15).
-The best min_samples_leaf: 1, enabling the model to capture detailed patterns.
+* Best number of trees (n_estimators): 180, achieving an MSE of ~2900.731
+* Best max_depth: 10, balancing between underfitting (depth=5) and overfitting (depth=15)
+* Best min_samples_leaf: 1, enabling the model to capture detailed patterns
-Final model performance:
-MSE: 2870.841, RMSE: 53.580, R² Score: 0.085.
+* Final model performance: MSE: 2870.841, RMSE: 53.580, R² Score: 0.085
-Despite reasonable RMSE, the low R² score (8.5%) suggests limited explanatory power.
+* While RMSE is reasonable, the low R² score (8.5%) indicates the model has limited explanatory power

-![Residual Plot For Random Forest](images/residuals_rf.png) Key observation:
+![Residual Plot For Random Forest](images/residuals_rf.png) Key observations:
-The residual plot shows the residuals (log scale) against the predicted values.
-Most residuals are clustered around zero, indicating that the model predictions in the log scale are fairly accurate.
-There are a few residuals that deviate from zero, suggesting areas where the model struggles to predict accurately.
-No clear pattern in the residuals suggests that the model is well-calibrated in the log scale.
-However, the low R² is not good.
+* The residuals (in log scale) are mostly clustered around zero, indicating accurate model predictions in this scale
+* A few residuals deviate from zero, suggesting areas where the model struggles with accuracy
+* No clear pattern in the residuals, indicating that the model is well-calibrated in the log scale
+* Despite the well-calibrated residuals in the log scale, the low R² suggests that the model’s explanatory power remains limited

 ## XGBoost

 ![Scatterplot Actual vs Predicted Values XGBOOST](images/scatter_actual_vs_predicted_rf.png)
 Key observations:
-The majority of points cluster around the diagonal line (pink dashed line), indicating that the model's predictions generally align with actual values.
-There's a strong linear relationship between predicted and actual values, suggesting the model captures the underlying patterns well.
+* Majority of points cluster around the diagonal (pink dashed line), indicating model predictions generally align with actual values
-Most data points are concentrated around the 0 value on both axes.
-The data spans from approximately -2 to 6 on both scales.
-Sparse data points in higher value ranges (4-6).
-Some outliers visible, particularly around (-2,0) and (6,0).
-Slight tendency to underpredict at extreme values.
-The sparsity of points at higher values might indicate less reliable predictions in these ranges.
-Generating more training data for these extreme ranges would be valuable.
+* Strong linear relationship between predicted and actual values, suggesting the model captures underlying patterns well
+* Most data points are concentrated around the 0 value on both axes
+* Data spans from approximately -2 to 6 on both axes, with sparse points in higher value ranges (4-6)
+* Some outliers visible, particularly around (-2, 0) and (6, 0)
+* Slight tendency to underpredict at extreme values
+* Sparsity at higher values: Indicates less reliable predictions in these ranges
+* Generating more training data for extreme value ranges (4-6) could improve model reliability in these areas

 ![Feature Importance For XGBOOST](images/feature_importance_xgboost.png)
-Key observation:
+Key observations:
-Technical indicators ('trix' and 'roc', 'ppo', 'cmo', 'cci', 'bop') dominate the top features, suggesting strong predictive power of technical analysis for 1h predictions.
+* Dominant Features: Technical indicators like `trix`, `roc`, `ppo`, `cmo`, `cci`, and `bop` dominate, suggesting strong predictive power for 1-hour predictions
-Time-based features (hour, day, month, year) show very low importance, suggests price movements are more technical than time-dependent.
+* Time-Based Features: `hour`, `day`, `month`, and `year` show very low importance, indicating that price movements are more influenced by technical factors than by time (but consider the short time-frame of 3m)
-Most cryptocurrency tickers (BTCUSDT, ETHUSDT, etc.) have minimal impact, limited cross-crypto correlation in 1h predictions.
+* Cross-Crypto Correlation: Most cryptocurrency tickers (e.g., `BTCUSDT`, `ETHUSDT`) have minimal impact, showing limited cross-crypto correlation in 1-hour predictions
-Traditional market indicators (^SPX, ^VIX) show low importance, limited correlation with traditional markets.
+* Traditional Market Indicators: Indicators like `^SPX` and `^VIX` show low importance, with limited correlation to traditional markets
-Focus on technical indicators proved valuable, Fibonacci levels show surprisingly low importance across all timeframes.
+* Fibonacci Levels: Surprisingly low importance across all timeframes, despite their common use in technical analysis
+* Focusing on technical indicators is more valuable than time-based or cross-crypto features, while traditional market indicators and Fibonacci levels have limited predictive power

 So I considered model simplification by focusing on top 10-15 features and looked at SHAP

 ![SHAP For XGBOOST](images/shap_beeswarm_plot_xgboost.png)

-SHAP provides detailed insight into how individual feature values influence the predictions.
-Each dot represents a single data point, with its color indicating the feature value (blue = low, red = high).
-For "price_change," high values (red dots) positively push predictions, while low values (blue dots) negatively push them.
-Features like "cci" and "roc" exhibit a mix of positive and negative effects, showing non-linear relationships with the target variable.
-Features with narrow distributions of SHAP values, such as "day" or "ln_volume," have a limited effect on predictions across the dataset.
+Key observations:
+* SHAP Analysis: Provides insight into how individual feature values influence predictions
+* Each dot represents a data point, with color indicating feature value (blue = low, red = high)
+* For "price_change", high values (red dots) positively push predictions, while low values (blue dots) negatively influence them
+* Features like `cci` and `roc` exhibit a mix of positive and negative effects, suggesting non-linear relationships with the target variable
+* Features with narrow SHAP value distributions, like `day` or `ln_volume`, have a limited effect on predictions across the dataset

+### Retraining Result:
-Retraining the model with the most important features surprisingly had lower scores.
+Surprisingly, retraining the model with the most important features resulted in lower scores

 ## The best model is:
 ### XGBoost